-For any more sophisticated configuration, such as using log file rotation or specifying different log levels for some of the loggers, you need to configure JDK logging directly.
-To do this, make sure that the properties jacorb.log.default.verbosity and jacorb.logfile are not set to any value (because otherwise JacORB will interfere with your configuration).
-Then, prepare a configuration file such as the one found in JACORB_HOME/etc/logging_properties.template with your settings.
+For any more sophisticated configuration you need to configure JDK logging directly.
+To do this prepare a configuration file such as the one found in JACORB\HOME/etc/logging\properties.template with your settings.
 The name of this file needs to be passed to the JVM at startup, for example by providing the following command line option: